Dagger linear logic for categorical quantum mechanics: Linearly distributive categories

-such that the monoidal natural isomorphisms interact coherently with the linear distributors, see \cite{BCST96, CS97} for more details.
+such that the monoidal natural isomorphisms - associators and unitors - interact coherently with the linear distributors, see \cite{BCST96, CS97} for more details.
 A symmetric LDC is an LDC in which both monoidal structures are symmetric, with symmetry maps $c_\ox$ and $c_\oa$, such that $\partial^R = c_\ox (1 \ox c_\oa) \partial^L (c_\ox \oa 1) c_\oa$.

+LDCs provide categorical semantics for the multiplicative linear logic (MLL).
+LDCs come equipped with a graphical calculus \cite{BCST96} that contains the calculus for monoidal categories.

+In this section, we review the fundamentals of the graphical calculus for LDCs.
+For detailed exposition, see \cite{BCST96, CS97}.
+The following are the generators of LDC circuits: wires represent objects and circles represent maps.
+The input wires of a map are tensored (with $\ox$), and the output wires are ``par''ed (with $\oa$).
+The following diagram represents a map $f: A \ox B \to C \oa D$.

+The $\ox$-associator, the $\oa$-associator, the left linear distributor, and the right linear distributors are, respectively, drawn as follows:

+$ $ is the $\oa$-introduction rule, $ $ is $\ox$-introduction rule, $ $ is the $\ox$-elimination rule, $ $ is the $\oa$-elimination rule.